-Over the last 30 years, Singapore has developed a system of higher education that is the envy of many other countries or regions.
+Over the last 30 years, Singapore has developed a system of higher education that is the envy of many other countries and regions.
 How has Singapore developed such a highly performing education system?
 Was it planned?
 Was it mere luck?

-This unique book on educational strategy would be of particular interest to educational specialists and policy makers in emerging countries who want to build a system of higher education, policy makers in mature industrialised countries who are faced with the challenge of revamping their system of higher education, strategists who are interested in dynamic capability building and philanthropists who want to use education as an equaliser of social status.
+This unique book on educational strategy would be of particular interest to educational specialists and policy-makers in emerging countries who want to build a system of higher education, policy-makers in mature industrialised countries who are faced with the challenge of revamping their system of higher education, strategists who are interested in dynamic capability building and philanthropists who want to use education as an equaliser of social status.

 Table of Contents

 Part I: The Evolution of the Universities in Singapore